This post may contain affiliate links. See our disclosure policy.

 Instructions

-- Press about 1 teaspoon of graham cracker mixture in each mini cup (about 1 Tablespoon for regular-sized cups) making sure the top is somewhat flat (it doesn't need to be perfect).
-Just make sure you don't go above where you "painted" the chocolate on the cup.
+• Press about 1 tablespoon graham cracker mixture in each full-size cup (about 1 teaspoon for mini cups), making sure the top is somewhat flat.
+It doesn't need to be perfect; just make sure you don't go above where you painted the chocolate on the cup.
+Set aside.

-- Place in refrigerator or cool area until chocolate hardens, then serve!
+• Place in the refrigerator or cool area until chocolate hardens, about 20 minutes, or until the chocolate is no longer shiny, then serve!

 Notes

-- The amount of chocolate needed tends to vary each time, so keep a few extra chocolate chips on hand if you need a bit more.
+• The amount of chocolate needed tends to vary each time, so keep a few extra chocolate chips on hand in case you need a bit more.

 Nutrition Information